bulletmark/sleep-inhibitor/README.md

     sudo systemctl enable --now sleep-inhibitor

-If you change the configuration then restart with:
+If you change the configuration file then restart with:

     sudo systemctl restart sleep-inhibitor